juanfp900/ConsoleMessengerApplication/README.md

 # Instructions to run
 Have every file located in a speicfied local directory.
-Compile every .java file within directory using javac *.java open 3 or more terminal windows and navigate to the specified local directory with all the files in each terminal window
+Compile every .java file within directory using javac *.java open 3 or more terminal windows (each window will simulate a specific computer) and navigate to the specified local directory with all the files in each terminal window

 Ensure that exactly one terminal window runs the server at all times.